This is a one-stop location for all your secondary containment information needs.

 It’s important to understand chemical reactions and the risks involved with chemical containment.
 If you need to store chemicals in a small space, academic laboratory or stockroom, avoid storing chemicals on the floor or within close proximity to incompatible materials.

 Store liquids in unbreakable packaging located inside a form of secondary containment, such as a chemical storage cabinet.
+According to OSHA secondary containment requirements, a secondary container must be provided when the capacity of an individual primary container exceeds 55 gallons or when the aggregate total of multiple containers exceeds 100 gallons.
 Use clear labeling and secure the secondary containment method to prevent unauthorized access.

 Storing incompatible chemicals too close together can create a dangerous fire, explosion or toxic release.
 Here are five common chemicals and their incompatible counterparts.

-Yes, OSHA’s Hazard Communication Standard (HCS) requires employers make a chemical inventory list of hazardous chemicals in the workplace.
+Yes.
+According to OSHA’s HCS, employers must make a chemical inventory list of hazardous chemicals in the workplace.
 Inventory lists ensure employees have access to chemical property information, first aid instructions, emergency procedures and disposal practices.

-Solve compliance issues and stay ahead of regulation requirements with the right containment solution when you rely on Polystar for industry-trusted products.
-Our spill prevention and secondary containment systems help you eliminate future regulation failures and remain equipped for mandatory audits.
+Solve compliance issues and stay ahead of primary and secondary OSHA chemical storage requirements with help from Polystar Containment.
+When you choose Polystar, you get the right containment solution with top-rated, industry-trusted products.
+Whether you need spill prevention containment pads, long-term or temporary secondary containment or primary chemical storage buildings, our products can help you eliminate future regulation failures and remain equipped for mandatory audits.

 "I have been installing Poly Dike MPE Systems for well over a year.
 My business requires a system that ships easily and installs quickly with minimal personnel and tools yet provides robust spill containment in a professional looking package.
 The MPE System not only meets, but exceeds my expectations in each of these areas ...
 All-in-all, I guess what’s most impressive is that after a single installation, every customer of mine now requires that I use the Poly Dike MPE for his job site.
 Nothing speaks more to the confidence me and my customers have in the MPE system than that."